nestjs/nest/Readme.md

 ## Description

-Nest is a powerful web framework for [Node.js](http://nodejs.org), which helps you to effortlessly build efficient, scalable applications.
-It uses modern JavaScript, is built with [TypeScript](http://www.typescriptlang.org) and combines best concepts from both OOP (Object Oriented Progamming) and FP (Functional Programming).
+Nest is a powerful web framework for [Node.js](http://nodejs.org), which helps you effortlessly build efficient, scalable applications.
+It uses modern JavaScript, is built with [TypeScript](http://www.typescriptlang.org) and combines best concepts of both OOP (Object Oriented Progamming) and FP (Functional Programming).

 It is not just another framework.
-You do not have to wait on large community, because Nest is built with awesome, popular well-known libraries - [Express](https://github.com/expressjs/express) and [socket.io](https://github.com/socketio/socket.io)!
-It means, that you could quickly start using framework with no worries about a third party plugins.
+You do not have to wait for a large community, because Nest is built with awesome, popular well-known libraries - [Express](https://github.com/expressjs/express) and [socket.io](https://github.com/socketio/socket.io)!
+It means, that you could quickly start using framework without worrying about a third party plugins.

 Nest is inspired by [Spring](https://spring.io) and [Angular](https://angular.io/).